 Much depends on the nature of your work, too.
 For instance, some sites will require a very granular analysis of referrers while others might be more interested in less detailed data.
 Many tools do a great job in one area, and fall short of the mark in another.

 That’s why many SEOs will have a number of different tools that they draw upon, depending upon what their immediate goals are.
 I know several that use a handful of tools on each site audit, in order to extract the information they want.
-Others may stick with nothing more than GWT and an Excel spreadsheet to drill down to the necessary level.
+Others may stick with nothing more than Google Search Console and an Excel spreadsheet to drill down to the necessary level.